 An Offending Behaviour Programme (Thinking Skills) is offered to appropriate prisoners (Accredited).
 We also offer a non-accredited A – Z course.
 Restorative Justice Conferencing takes place.

-Several partners are on-site, including Lancashire Probation Service, Manchester College, Lancashire NHS Foundation Trust, National Careers Service (Merseyside Connexions Partnership), Jobcentre Plus, CRI (substance misuse commissioned service), SOVA, POPs, Shelter and The Prince's Trust.
+Several partners are on-site, including Lancashire Probation Service, Manchester College, Lancashire Care NHS Foundation Trust, National Careers Service (Merseyside Connexions Partnership), Jobcentre Plus, CRI (substance misuse commissioned service), SOVA, POPs, Shelter and The Prince's Trust.